tvrek/Third-Space/README.md

 </p>

 ## 🗣️ Motivation
-1.We create the website to encourage the national new clubs with high potential to improve.
+1. We create the website to encourage the national new clubs with high potential to improve.
-2.spread the new clubs and let them known among the big clubs and put the eyes into them in the future.
+2. spread the new clubs and let them known among the big clubs and put the eyes into them in the future.
-3.it contributes us and the national team to enhance and construct the path for the local talents.
+3. it contributes us and the national team to enhance and construct the path for the local talents.